 But looking beyond Clerkenwell proper to a zone connecting it with Pentonville, Shoreditch, Hoxton and Islington reveals a much more varied and even confusing picture.
 As with the two earlier articles about Gissing’s Lambeth, the method used in preparing this one involves walking.
-In this case, I took a single walk on a Sunday in October 2019, from the City of London northwards to Wilton Square (N1) a key setting in Demos, then back from there crossing the Regent’s Canal and City Road to the former St Luke’s church building on Old Street (EC1).
+In this case, I took a single walk on a Sunday in October 2019, from the City of London northwards to Wilton Square (N1) a key setting in Demos, then back from there crossing the Regent’s Canal and City Road to the former St Luke’s Church building on Old Street (EC1).
 On several previous occasions I had walked in old Clerkenwell, around Clerkenwell Green, St James’s Church and the remnants of the medieval Priory of St John south of Clerkenwell Road, and in the ancient streets connecting that village nucleus to Smithfield.
 On that October day I ignored this more obviously historic and distinguished area.
-Walking is an act of fieldwork long overlooked by literary scholars as a specific research method but now included in the methodologies of cultural geographers and urban historians: it brings about an appreciation of how our bodies relate to the physical world and how words themselves are embodied (Ameel et al. 2020: 13; Ward 2014 761–62).
+Walking is an act of fieldwork long overlooked by literary scholars as a specific research method but now included in the methodologies of cultural geographers and urban historians: it brings about an appreciation of how our bodies relate to the physical world and how words themselves are embodied (Ameel et al. 2020: 13; Ward 2014: 761–62).
 Gissing himself walked London neighbourhoods before writing about them.
 By including walked fieldwork in the methodology, Gissing’s ‘art of writing place’ can be better appreciated (Ward 2014).

 2. Ways of Viewing City Zones: Micro and Macro; Integrated and Dispersed